usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 - How to integrate such a reference into a verse reference

 ### Translation Reference
 This work builds on discussions held on how to reference not only a translation but a scripture product.
-In summary, a scripture Product reference is a sequence of components separated by `+`.
+In summary, a scripture product reference is a sequence of components separated by `+`.
 The complete string of components may be truncated at the point where no other information is needed to disambiguate the product / translation.
 The components are:

 #### Language Tag
 The language tag component consists of a BCP47 language tag.
 The only difference is that the language tag is expressed entirely in lowercase.
+Notice that the components of a language tag are separated by `-`.

 #### Translation Id
 There are a number of translations even within a language group.
 This is even discounting the 200 English translations.
 Consider, for example the New International Version (NIV).
 The code for this translation could well be NIV.
 But there are many versions of the NIV.
 There can be further identified, separated by a hyphen `-` as in a language tag.
 Thus niv-1976

 #### Product id
 When it comes to a verse reference, the product id is unlikely to be needed.
-The product id maybe used to identify different scripture products associated with the translation.
+The product id may be used to identify different scripture products associated with the translation.
+Examples of products would be various study editions.

 ### Within a Verse Reference
 Given the various separation for components in a reference, we need to find something suitable.
 The good news is that this separator is used to extend the bookld.
 We can, therefore use the same separators as used between a chapter and a verse.
-Theas we propose using the same separator.
+Thus we propose using the same separator.

 ### Conclusion
 Bringing all this together a reference to a different translation might look like:
 ```
-en+niv.JHN 3:16
+en-gb+niv+study.JHN 3:16
 ```
+The first component is the language tag (which has two parts: language and region) and identifies the Anglicised NIV translation over the US English version.
+Then comes the translation id.
+Then within the translation there is the particular product, the NIV study bible.
+These are separated from the book code, which in turn is separated from the chapter:verse by a space.

 Integrating this definition into our grammar, we get:
 ```
 BookId = (TransId (":" | "."))?
 BookCode
 BookCode = [O-9A-Z]{3}
-TransId = langtag ("+" transcode)?
+TransId = langtag ("+" transcode ("+" productid)?)?
 langtag = lang ("-" script)? ("-" region)? ("-" variant)* ("-" ns ("-" extval)+)*
 lang = [a-z]{2,3} ("-" extlang)?
 extlang = [a-z]{3}